tektechnologies/Instructor-Prep/301/week_2/class-10/class_10.md

 Examples of a good WRRC is included here.
 Do NOT share this example with students but use it as a guide when planning your lesson.

+1. Annoucements
-1. warm - up
+2. warm - up
-2.solve weather and movies
+3. solve weather and movies
-3.For loop demo.
+4. For loop demo.
-4.Code out the Cache photo
+5. Code out the Cache photo
-5.Look at the Lab integrate lab starter code
+6. Look at the Lab integrate lab starter code